 ...until the opponents' cars jump up a tier, while you're still stuck with your current car.
 Getting a perfect launch, and using the nitrous for all it's worth at the start, is absolutely necessary to get a jump on the competition, and then blocking like your life depends on it and using every shortcut in the course in order to keep them behind you.
 Once you get a same-tier car, the AI balances out somewhat.

-Cobra Triangle is possibly the most evil vehicle-based game that ever came out for the original Nintendo.
+Cobra Triangle is possibly the most evil vehicle-based game that ever came out for the Nintendo Entertainment System (except for the vehicle-based stages of Battletoads, which resemble it greatly).
 A boat racing game in theory, there were a number of levels in which you had your boat doing everything from protecting random swimmers to jumping over waterfalls.
 Most player never even get past the giant fire-breathing shark.

 To say that the Midnight Club street racing franchise from Rockstar Games is tough is putting it nicely.
 The second game in the series, for example, is so hard that you have to input howhardcanitbe0 into the cheats menu to have a shot at winning any of the later races.